soerenmetje/docker-gitlab-runner/Readme.md

 Run a Gitlab runner inside a Docker container.
 This is especially beneficial for setting up multiple runners each specific for a single GitLab project or group.

-The runner uses the Docker executor and also has privileged access to Docker on the host.
+The runner uses the Docker executor and has privileged access to Docker.
 This enables the runner to be used for [building and pushing docker images](#bonus-build-and-push-docker-images-in-gitlab-cicd).
+However, this also introduces the [security risk of a container breakout](https://docs.gitlab.com/ee/ci/docker/using_docker_build.html#docker-in-docker-with-tls-enabled-in-the-docker-executor).
+For a setup without privileged mode you can check out [Kaniko or Buildah](https://docs.gitlab.com/ee/ci/docker/using_docker_build.html#docker-alternatives).

+Because of the [Docker-in-Docker setup](https://docs.gitlab.com/ee/ci/docker/using_docker_build.html#docker-in-docker-with-tls-enabled-in-the-docker-executor) and therefore the separate docker daemon, GitLab jobs are not able to access containers, images, or volumes outside the job.

 ## Setup